Lucas-Ion/EV-Charging-Simulation/README.md

 ### 6. Then you can simply run the simulator using: python3 charging_sim.py

 ### Note: For your convenience I had also added a jupyter notebook which is visible as well from within the GitHub.
 It also contains all my bonus answers

+## How to run the code locally if you desire:

 ## `Task 2A `